 - Your spouse was physically or mentally cruel to you making it impossible to continue the marriage.

 A Statement of Claim for Divorce filed with the Clerk of the Court of Queen’s Bench will begin the process.
-There is a filing fee of $200 to be paid to the Court.
+There is a filing fee of $260.00 to be paid to the Court.

-The Statement of Claim for Divorce must provide details about your grounds for divorce and your marriage.
+The Statement of Claim for Divorce or Statement of Claim for Divorce and Division of Matrimonial Property must provide details about your grounds for divorce and your marriage.
 For example, birth dates and birthplaces of you and your spouse, the wife’s name at birth, and current addresses must be included.
 You must also include details of your claim for the distribution of the property you acquired during your marriage.
+You can also include details of property that may be exempt from property division.
 If you have an agreement over the division of property include this agreement with the Statement of Claim.

 Once the claim is filed at the Court House with the Clerk, you must “serve” a copy of the claim on your spouse.

 - Your spouse must know that you have started an action for divorce.